Iddrisu08/practice-web-app/README.md

 ### 1. Build Docker Image

-To build the Docker image of the web application, navigate to the project directory and run:
+To build the Docker image of the web applications, navigate to the project directory and run:

 ```
-docker build -t practice-web-app:v1 .
+docker build -t your-image-name:image-tag .
 ```

 ### 2. Run Docker Container
 After building the Docker image, start a Docker container from the image:

 ```
-docker run -d --name practice-web-app -p 8080:8080 practice-web-app
+docker run -d --name image/container:tag -p system-port:container-port image-name
 ```
-Access the running web application at `http://localhost:8080` in your web browser.
+Access the running web application at `http://localhost:system-port` in your web browser.

 ## Jenkins Automation
 This repository includes a `Jenkinsfile` for automating the build and deployment process using Jenkins.
-Configure a Jenkins pipeline to execute the Jenkinsfile for continuous integration and continuous deployment (CI/CD).
+Configure a Jenkins pipeline to execute the `Jenkinsfile` for continuous integration and continuous deployment (CI/CD).